 This brochure is intended to provide you with information about the treatment of psoriasis.
 The entire brochure should be read so that you are aware of the requirements on your part to ensure the effectiveness and safety of the therapy.
 Any additional questions that you may have can be answered by your doctor or pharmacist.
 In addition, the pharmacist will have a copy of a very technical brochure entitled the "Physician's Package Insert" that you may wish to read.

-What are Methoxsalen Capsules, USP (Soft Gelatin Capsules)?
+A. What Is Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules]?

-Methoxsalen Capsules, USP (Soft Gelatin Capsules) are a drug which has been shown to be effective in the treatment of psoriasis when combined with exposure to a very specific kind of light.
+Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules] is a drug which has been shown to be effective in the treatment of psoriasis when combined with exposure to a very specific kind of light.
 The use of the drug must be combined with exposure to the special light to produce effective therapy.
-Methoxsalen Capsules, USP (Soft Gelatin Capsules) represent a new dose form of Methoxsalen.
+Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules] represents a new dose form of Methoxsalen.
 This new dosage form of Methoxsalen exhibits significantly greater bioavailability and earlier photosensitization onset time than previous Methoxsalen dosage forms.

 Light is classified into many different parts.
 One part is known as ultraviolet light, which is a normal component of sunlight.
 Artificial or man-made light sources are now available that produce the special part of light (ultraviolet "A") necessary for the most effective therapy.

-"PUVA" is the name of the treatment for psoriasis and stands for the use of Psoralen drug Methoxsalen Capsules, USP (Soft Gelatin Capsules) in combination with UltraViolet A light.
+"PUVA" is the name of the treatment for psoriasis and stands for the use of Psoralen drug (Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules]) in combination with UltraViolet A light.

 Psoriasis is a skin condition associated with red and scaly patches.
 The cause of psoriasis is not known.
-PUVA (Methoxsalen Capsules, USP (Soft Gelatin Capsules) with ultraviolet A light) is used for the treatment of severe psoriasis that has not been helped by other methods of therapy.
+PUVA (Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules] with ultraviolet A light) is used for the treatment of severe psoriasis that has not been helped by other methods of therapy.

 Certain other medicines can make you more sensitive to the combination drug and light treatment.
 In addition, certain other medical conditions can be aggravated by this treatment.
 Before starting treatment, be sure to tell your doctor if you have experienced any of the following:

-- had a severe reaction to Methoxsalen Capsules, USP (Soft Gelatin Capsules) in the past
+- had a severe reaction to Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules] in the past

 - had recent x-ray treatment or planning any